krahets/hello-algo/en/docs/chapter_sorting/bucket_sort.md

 # 11.8 &nbsp; Bucket Sort

-The several sorting algorithms mentioned earlier all belong to "comparison-based sorting algorithms", which achieve sorting by comparing the size of elements.
-The time complexity of such sorting algorithms cannot exceed $O(n \log n)$.
-Next, we will explore several "non-comparison sorting algorithms", whose time complexity can reach linear order.
+The sorting algorithms discussed earlier are all comparison-based sorting algorithms, which sort by comparing the relative order of elements.
+The time complexity of such algorithms cannot beat $O(n \log n)$.
+Next, we will explore several non-comparison sorting algorithms, whose time complexity can be linear.

-<u>Bucket sort (bucket sort)</u> is a typical application of the divide-and-conquer strategy.
-It works by setting up buckets with size order, each bucket corresponding to a data range, evenly distributing data to each bucket; then, sorting within each bucket separately; finally, merging all data in the order of the buckets.
+<u>Bucket sort</u> is a typical application of the divide-and-conquer strategy.
+It works by creating a sequence of ordered buckets, each corresponding to a data range, and distributing the data evenly among them.
+The elements within each bucket are then sorted separately.
+Finally, all buckets are merged in order.

 ## 11.8.1 &nbsp; Algorithm Flow